 “You pierce my soul.
 I am half agony, half hope.
 I have loved none but you.”

 What do you think?
 Where would you put Sam Neill?
 Who would be a perfectly villainous Arona Michaelear Grinogion Vamist?
-And who would you cast to voice all the cats (particularly Jasper, Jasmine, Chaos, and Murgatroyd)?If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+And who would you cast to voice all the cats (particularly Jasper, Jasmine, Chaos, and Murgatroyd)?Pin this article to read later!
+And make sure to follow us on Pinterest.